 - Upload your file.
 It can be a PDF or other documents like Microsoft Word’s DOC or TXT, or even an image file like JPG or PNG.
 The file you will receive, however, will always be a PDF.

-- Choose what people that have the user password specified above are allowed to do with your PDF.
+- Choose what people that have the open password specified above are allowed to do with your PDF.

 - Click on “Save Changes”.
 After a short while, you can download your now password protected PDF document.

 That’s all you have to do to add extra protection to your PDF file.
 Here are some more considerations and tweaks you can work with though.